 4. Hyundai i10

 In terms of traditional, petrol-powered city cars, the Hyundai i10 is the best of the lot.
-Its smooth exterior styling hides a surprisingly capacious and nicely appointed cabin, and while a mere £168 per month will get you into a lower-spec model, you only have to up your budget a bit to land yourself in a Premium grade car or even an i10 with the 1.2-litre engine.
-Where the Hyundai scores remarkably highly is in an environment it is not designed to excel within, namely high-speed motorway cruising, but it is naturally equally adept when simply buzzing around the city streets.
+Its smooth exterior styling hides a surprisingly large and nicely appointed cabin, and while a mere £188 per month will get you into a lower-spec model, you only have to up your budget a bit to land yourself in a Premium grade car - packed with equipment.
+The Hyundai's compact dimensions make it fantastically agile in the city, but it's surprisingly good on the motorway too - quiet and settled at speed.

 7. MINI Electric

-Few cars encapsulate the brio of chic city driving better than an all-electric version of MINI’s ever-popular 3-door Hatch.
-It’s a shame the electric drivetrain isn’t available in a few of the other MINI models, like the 5-Door or the Clubman, but the MINI makes the most of its modest 32.6kWh battery pack to deliver a sparkling driving experience.
-That’s because it has a 184hp motor – enough power to get it a spicy ‘Cooper S’ badging – and the 3-door’s generally superb chassis.
+Few cars encapsulate chic city driving better than an all-electric version of MINI’s ever-popular three-door Hatchback.
+It’s a shame the electric drivetrain isn’t available in a few of the other MINI models, like the 5-Door or the Clubman, but the MINI makes the most of its quite modest battery pack to deliver a sparkling driving experience.
+It has a 184hp motor – enough power to get it a spicy ‘Cooper S’ badge – and a generally superb chassis.
 Nobody doubts how much fun it is to drive a MINI Hatchback these days.
 Its 144-mile claimed battery range is modest by modern standards, but if you can make that work for you, this is one of the very best small electric cars.

 8. Smart EQ Fortwo

-There’s nothing else like the Smart on the market, or at least there isn’t until Citroen brings its standout Ami quadricycle EV to the UK’s streets.
-The EQ Fortwo is absolutely tiny – at just 2695mm long (all the other cars on this list are comfortably more than 3600mm from tip to tail) and 1663mm wide, the Fortwo is so named because it seats 2 people – ‘for 2’, geddit?
-And that means it can park in spaces other cars can only dream of fitting in, while it is nimble and agile in city traffic.
-Don’t expect to go far on a single charge – the official WLTP combined range is 80 miles – but with a punchy 82hp motor and hardly any mass to move about, the EQ Fortwo is perfect for daily city scooting.
+There’s nothing else like the Smart on the market - albeit the Citroen Ami is arguably in the same tiny ballpark.
+The EQ Fortwo is absolutely minuscule – at just 2.7m long it can famously be parked 'nose-in' on a street (nobody ever does that though, funnily enough).
+It's so named because it seats just two people, but it feels surprisingly spacious for its pair of occupants, while being extremely nimble and agile in city traffic.
+Don’t expect to go far on a single charge – the official WLTP combined range is 80 miles – but with a punchy 82hp motor and hardly any mass to move about, the EQ Fortwo is perfect for daily city work.

 9. Vauxhall Corsa-E

-Like the Ford Fiesta we picked out earlier, the Vauxhall Corsa is a larger supermini.
-But it has a trick up its sleeve that few rivals in its class can match – the Fiesta included.
-And the trick is that there’s an all-electric version in the line-up called the Corsa-E, which makes perfect sense in the city.
-With a 136hp/260Nm motor and 50kWh battery pack, the Vauxhall is not only brisk but will officially go more than 200 miles on a single charge.
+Like the Ford Fiesta, the Vauxhall Corsa is a larger supermini technically.
+But it has a trick up its sleeve that few rivals in its class can match, the Fiesta included: there’s an all-electric version.
+Called Corsa-E, it makes perfect sense in the city.
+With a 136hp motor and 50kWh battery pack, the Vauxhall is not only brisk but will officially go more than 200 miles on a single charge.
 Not only that, but it’s capable of sucking down electricity at 100kW if hooked up to the right DC charger, so replenishing its battery pack needn’t take long at all.
 It's easy to see why Corsa leasing is so popular...

 10. Volkswagen Up

-It may not be in the first flush of youth, and its Skoda Citigo and SEAT Mii relations have already bit the bullet, but the Volkswagen Up soldiers on into 2022 and it remains a brilliant city proposition.
-Alone of all the vehicles on this list which are true city cars, the Up offers a choice of petrol or electric power (OK, the Fiat 500 does too, but that’s across 2 entirely different models, strictly speaking…).
-So while you can get in a 65hp 1.0 MPI petrol for £187pcm, we’d be going for the £202pcm E-Up EV version, which isn't too much more expensive per month but will be much cheaper to run day-to-day.
-Or you could splash out on the charming 115hp Up GTI, which looks mega and drives fantastically.
+It may not be in the first flush of youth, and its Skoda Citigo and SEAT Mii relations have already bit the bullet, but the Volkswagen Up goes into 2023 as a brilliant city proposition.
+The Up offers a choice of petrol or electric power, so while you can get in a 65hp 1.0 petrol for around £200 per month, you might want to go for E-Up EV version, which isn't too much more expensive per month but will be much cheaper to run day-to-day.
+Or you could splash out on the charming Up GTI, which looks mega and drives absolutely fantastically.